Manston Airport: Redevelopment proposals

 RiverOak being the only candidate in the initial soft market testing, no further action was to be taken on the CPO until other suitable candidates had been sought through a further round of soft market testing.
-After a change in the control of the local council in the 2015 elections, the newly elected council decided to again look at using a CPO to re-open the former airport.
+After a change in the control of the local council in the 2015 elections, the newly elected council decided to look again at using a CPO to re-open the former airport.

-Subsequent to the DofT report commissioned from PwC, into the decision not to proceed, a second examination of RiverOak took place, following the suggestions made by PwC.
+Subsequent to the DfT report commissioned from PwC, into the decision not to proceed, a second examination of RiverOak took place, following the suggestions made by PwC.
 RiverOak failed to provide the information required by the council to proceed with a CPO, leading TDC to decline to proceed with a CPO using RiverOak as indemnity partner for a second time.

 In December 2015, it was announced that RiverOak would undertake a Development Consent Order (DCO) process to acquire permission from central government to reopen the airport.
 A pre-application enquiry was made to the Planning Inspectorate in January 2016.

 In June 2016, the site owner submitted a planning application to Thanet District Council, seeking permission for 2,500 homes, commercial sectors and public parkland, under the name Stone Hill Park.

 The Planning Inspectorate launched an inquiry into the proposed change of use of buildings on the site from aviation to non-aviation in July 2016.
 In August 2016, Thanet Council commissioned AviaSolutions, an aviation consulting firm, to conduct a study into the feasibility of the site reopening as an airport.

 During August 2016, the developers of the proposed Stone Hill Park criticised RiverOak, stating a belief that the company would develop Manston into a "24/7 industrial scale cargo hub".
 This view was supported by a campaign group, No Night Flights, which also warned of daily and nightly flights to and from the airport.
 RiverOak subsequently made public a media statement discussing inaccuracies in the allegations by No Night Flights.